-While you’re probably aware that Scouting exists in other countries, what you might not know is that there are over 50 million participants in Scouting, worldwide.
+While you’re probably aware that Scouting exists in other countries, what you might not know is that there are over 50 million participants in Scouting, worldwide!
 In fact, the United States only makes up about 5% of that figure, with around 2.3 million youths involved in BSA Scouting.
-In this article, I’ll be giving you a brief background on how Scouting is practiced around the world, in 2020!
+In this article, I’ll be giving you a brief background on how Scouting is practiced around the world today! 🙂

 I thought to do a bit of research into this topic as, when I was a scout, we actually went on a campout with an international troop visiting from Singapore.
 The Singapore Scouts that we met were a great coed group of around 20 boys and girls.
 During that camp, they taught us to make cultural crafts from Singapore and broadened our minds with stories of their homes.

 In writing this article, I was eager to learn about Scouting around the world and answer all of the questions I had about scouts in other countries.
 While the program that I was involved in, the Scouts BSA, was based in the United States, I found that Scouting exists in over 216 countries and takes on many different forms!

 Each Scouting organization has its own unique culture, yet all of Scouting can be traced back to the radical ideas of one person.
 To see if you have the mindset necessary to succeed in Scouting, check out my article on the 9 signs you’ll be a successful scout, here.
 Now, let’s take a second to briefly recap the origins of the Scouting movement…